 Bacon’s Rebellion is unique among Virginia’s leading blogs in having no partisan affiliation and entertaining a wide range of ideological viewpoints from its contributors.
 (Read more about the blog and its contributors here.)

-Jim Bacon has no known relationship to Nathaniel Bacon, and he bears no grievance towards Virginia’s Indian tribes.
+Jim Bacon has no known relationship to Nathaniel Bacon, and he bears no malice towards Virginia’s Indian tribes.
 However, he does live in Henrico County, and he does share his namesake’s predilections for shaking up the established order.

 You can contact him at jabacon[at]baconsrebellion.com.